 6.832 Underactuated Robotics

 Covers nonlinear dynamics and control of underactuated mechanical systems, with an emphasis on computational methods.
-Topics include nonlinear dynamics of passive robots (walkers, swimmers, flyers), motion planning, robust and optimal control, reinforcement learning/approximate optimal control, and the influence of mechanical design on control.
-Includes examples from biology and applications to legged locomotion, compliant manipulation, underwater robots, and flying machines.
+Topics include the nonlinear dynamics of robotic manipulators, applied optimal and robust control and motion planning.
+Discussions include examples from biology and applications to legged locomotion, compliant manipulation, underwater robots, and flying machines.

 This class counts for a total of 12 credits.